 Deferred income tax assets are recognised for tax losses carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Group has unrecognised tax losses and unabsorbed capital allowances of \$440,000 (2010: \$521,000) and Nil (2010: \$47,000) respectively which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies in their respective countries of incorporation.
+The Group has unrecognised tax losses of \$428,000 (2011: \$440,000) which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies in their respective countries of incorporation.
 These tax losses have no expiry date.